-Special Guests Include Gen. Colin Powell & Alma Powell, Tony Bennett, Juju Chang, Bianna Golodryga, Ingrid Michaelson, The Raise Up Project, Sesame Street’s Elmo, Hari Sreenivasan, Trenton Public Schools Marching Band, Lauren Wanko, Brian & Jane Williams, Allison Williams, Doug Williams
+Special Guests Include U.S. Secretary of Education Arne Duncan, Gen. Colin Powell & Alma Powell, Tony Bennett, Juju Chang, Stone Phillips, Bianna Golodryga, Ingrid Michaelson, The Raise Up Project, Sesame Street’s Elmo, Hari Sreenivasan, Trenton Public Schools Marching Band, Lauren Wanko, Brian & Jane Williams, Allison Williams, Doug Williams

 American Graduate Day 2014 returns this fall for its third consecutive year.
 Wes Moore, best-selling author and U.S. Army veteran, will host the all-day broadcast which premieres Saturday, September 27 from 11 am – 6 pm EDT, on public media (check local station listings).
 Broadcast and streamed live from the Tisch WNET Studios at Lincoln Center in New York City, the annual multiplatform event is part of the public media initiative, American Graduate: Let’s Make It Happen, helping communities bolster graduation rates through the power and reach of local public media stations.
 Featuring seven hours of national and local programming, live interviews and performances, American Graduate Day 2014 will celebrate the exceptional work of individuals and groups across the country who are American Graduate Champions: those helping local youth stay on track to college and career successes.